IRL2/nanover-docs/source/concepts/recording.rst

 Recordings can be read and manipulated using the NanoVer python library.

-The :py:mod:`nanover.mdanalysis` module allows to read a NanoVer trajectory recording as an `MDAnalysis Universe <https://userguide.mdanalysis.org/stable/universe.html#universe>`_, which is a data structure used by the MDAnalysis library to handle molecular dynamics simulations.
+The :py:mod:`nanover.mdanalysis` module enables us to read a NanoVer trajectory recording as an `MDAnalysis Universe <https://userguide.mdanalysis.org/stable/universe.html#universe>`_, which is a data structure used by the MDAnalysis library to handle molecular dynamics simulations.
 As MDAnalysis does not support time-dependant topologies, only frames that correspond to the first topology in the recording are read as part of the Universe.